mattijauhiainen/hk-paths/PLAN.md

 ## The visualization

 The visualization should render the flight paths on a globe.
 Globe is implemented by cesium.js library.
 The output of the visualization is the flight track or path, departing from Hong Kong, and arriving at its destination.
 Each path is rendered as an animated polyline on the globe.
+The flights are rendered on a realistic sped up timeline, so if two flights were in the air at the same time, they will be rendered at the same time.

 ## Controls and UI elements